python/mypy/mypyc/doc/getting_started.rst

     $ python3 -c "import fib"
     0.04097270965576172

-After compilation, the program is about 10x faster than previously.
+After compilation, the program is about 10x faster.
 Nice!

 .. note::